hamo225/freeware-lovers-projects/README.md

 9. Add log in/sign up components

-For now you can find the work in progress at developersandbox.de.
+For now you can find the work in progress at http://developersandbox.de.
 If you do not find it there, please reach out.
 This is my personal workbook site that I use to test out projects I am working on.